 Precautions That Should Be Followed During Access Database Backup And Restore.

-• After taking complete backup always make a cross check whether your database file is properly backed-up or not.
+- After taking a complete backup, always make a cross-check to see whether your database file is properly backed up or not.

-• For more protection, it’s better to make a copy of backup database items in some offsite location and do this on regular basis.
-If you are keeping backup of personal database which very rarely need changes then you can save it in a CD copy. but if you are backing up Critical business data of your database then make use of magnetic tap and of course update it’s data regularly
+- For more protection, it’s better to make a copy of backup database items in some off-site location and do this regularly.
+If you are keeping a backup of the personal database that very rarely needs changes, then you can save it on a CD copy.
+But if you are backing up Critical business data of your database, then make use of magnetic tape and of course update its data regularly

-• Consider the task of Access database backing up as an essential part of safe computing routine.
+- Consider the task of Access database backup as an essential part of a safe computing routine.

-• If your database backup contains sensitive information then it’s better keep it encrypted.
+- If your database backup contains sensitive information, then it’s better to keep it encrypted.

 This software repairs & restores all ACCDB/MDB objects including tables, reports, queries, records, forms, and indexes along with modules, macros, and other stuffs effectively.